 - All recompiled apps for Fire OS 5+ devices will go live on – Oct 26, 2020

 - Maps API v1.0 and Maps API v2.0 to be deprecated from all Fire tablets on – Oct 26, 2020

 Q: Are there any actions that my customers should take (for example, uninstall, re-install my app, or update their OS)?
 Please specify per each device, Fire OS version, and clarify by when.

 A: For all Fire OS 5+ devices, developers will have to push an app update, after which customers will need to install your app update via the Appstore client to continue using Map features on Fire OS 5+ Fire Tablets.
 Ensure you are retaining customer app data during the update.
 It is the developer’s responsibility to retain any customer app data during the update.

 Q: Can I use an emulator to simulate the required Fire OS build to make the Maps SDK v2.5 work before the August 30 and October 26 timelines?

 A: No, Amazon does not have emulators for Fire tablets.
-Additionally, the App Testing Service (ATS) will not determine compatibility either.
 The best approach is to buy a new Fire tablet with Fire OS 7 and start testing as of August 30, 2020.